dawee/dispersive/doc/store.md

 ### queryset.filter(expression), queryset.exclude(expression)

-Each methods *filter* and *exclude* create a new queryset object that filters or exclude the results following an *expression*.
+All methods *filter* and *exclude* create a new queryset object that filters or exclude the results following an *expression*.
 An expression is key-value object like this :

 ```js
 const onlyCheckedTodos = Todo.objects.filter({checked: true});